mlcommons/inference/loadgen/README_BUILD.md

 The following is a phony Makefile target, wrapping everything needed to build the load generator.
 It'll get the job done, but will result in lots of redundant work if used over and over again, so isn't recommended for development.

-    make mlpi_loadgen

-The resulting binary will be found in: out/MakefileGnProj/obj/loadgen/libmlpi\_loadgen.*
+The resulting binary will be found in: out/MakefileGnProj/obj/loadgen/libmlperf\_loadgen.*

+    make mlperf_loadgen

+To build the python module:

+    make mlperf_loadgen_pymodule

+Note: These make targets assume Unix-like shell commands are available.

 #### Building for development purposes